phpro/grumphp/doc/installation/exotic.md

 ## Register paths in your composer file

+**High priority**: Composer settings will be used when no environment variables are set.

 You can manipulate how GrumPHP works based on settings in your composer file: